Shattering Stigma: Raising Mental Health Awareness

 mental health awareness

-October is National Mental Health Month.
-It’s all about raising awareness of mental health issues and reducing the stigma surrounding mental health.
-During this month, encourage open conversations with your family and friends, even if it’s just to say, ‘are you ok?’.
+We’re passionate about raising awareness of mental health issues and reducing the stigma surrounding mental health.
+Our doctors, encourage open conversations with your family and friends, even if it’s just to say, ‘are you ok?’.

 Key Stats on Mental Health Awareness